thecoder08/emulator/README.md

 ./emulator [program-file]
 ```
 This should open a window that displays the contents of the framebuffer.
 By closing the window, the emulator stops.
+### Update
+An additional parameter can be passed to the emulator that will enable the experimental 8-bit address bus with basic 8x8 black and white graphics.
+(It doesn't matter what this parameter is.)
+This is to allow testing for my future Minecraft redstone computer.
+To test it, assemble and run the `a8test.asm` script.